Stefefina/community/README.md

 Copy and paste the content of the CSV and click on the "Convert" button.

-4) Open the file participants.json, you will notice that this file is a JSON file.
+4) Open the file participants.js.
 It contains an array called "children".
-Paste the JSON array from step 3 above into this file.
+Paste the JSON array from step 3 above into this array.